Skip to main content

 Octo is a tool for modeling cloud infrastructure.
 It encapsulates the underlying infrastructure into components such as Modules, Models, and Resources.

-Here is how it works - you write or import modules, which generates models, which in turn creates infrastructure resources.
+Here is how it works - Modules are IaC packages for a specific cloud provider to do a specific infrastructure task.
+You import or write new modules, which generates models, which in turn creates infrastructure resources.
 These resources then map to the real underlying infrastructure.
 Each layer is translated into the next using Actions.

 The final translation of resources to real infrastructure is done via Cloud APIs and SDKs.